rkojedzinszky/thermo-center/README.md

 And configure this GPIO in local_settings.py.

-Using the attached adapter, with one CC1101 module one may use the following table:
+Using the attached [adapter](./simple-adapter/) , with one CC1101 module one may use the following table:

 | Board | GPIO | pin name |
 |-------|-----:|----------|